6 Tips for Banning Known Fraudsters

-If you are using affiliate marketing to generate revenue but haven’t signed up for Affiliate Fraud Alerts™, your chargeback rates could spike so suddenly and unexpectedly that your processing rights are revoked within a month.
+If you are using affiliate marketing to generate revenue but haven’t signed up for Affiliate Fraud Shield™, your chargeback rates could spike so suddenly and unexpectedly that your processing rights are revoked within a month.

 5. Use Other Fraud Detection Tools

 Banning known fraudsters will help maintain more profits in the future.
 However, you can also ban fraudsters before they have the chance to steal from you.